vamseeAWS/G40027645/week-8/Deliverables/architecture_details.md

 ### 🔹 SAML 2.0 – Lab 3
 - Used in Lab 3 for legacy authentication integration.
-- Keycloak serves as a **SAML IdP**, and SimpleSAMLphp acts as the SP.
+- Keycloak serves as a **SAML IdP**, and SimpleSAMLphp acts as the **SAML SP**.
 - Flow:
   1. Browser accesses SP → SP redirects to Keycloak
   2. User authenticates in Keycloak
   3. Signed SAML response returned to SP
   4. SP validates and grants access
 - Sessions visible in Keycloak confirm login success.
 - Note: SP UI post-login may still show blank, but IdP confirms session/Debugging final UI rendering in SimpleSAMLphp

 > **Key Role**: Demonstrates enterprise SAML federation and assertion trust.